You are here

 Please note that if you are not accepted for Early Action, you will not be automatically reviewed for the regular deadline.
 Furthermore, if you are not accepted under Early Action, you must wait a year to reapply.

-Early Action is not the same as early Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have until May 1, the universal reply deadline, to make your decision as to whether or not you will attend.
+Early Action is not the same as Early Decision, which is binding; you are not required to attend MassArt if accepted Early Action and will have until May 1 to make your decision as to whether or not you will attend.

 Priority fall admission

-The priority deadline for fall 2018 for transfer students is March 1, 2018.
+Please note the priority deadline for Fall 2021 for transfer students has been extended to March 15, 2021.
 Please submit all application requirements by this deadline.

 transfer students only